Concrete structures used to stop soil erosion are known as retaining walls. They are usually

 stained without difficulty and are very easy to maintain.

-They should be thoroughly cleaned before any materials are used.
+They should be adelaide pergolas cleaned before any materials are used.
 Sealing cracks and providing

 caulk around drains helps to ensure that water does not pool behind or under the retaining walls.

 Pressure washers equipped with scrubbers can be used for cleaning dirt and grime from walls.

 Any sediment that isn’t easily cleaned can be manually removed with a brush or rake.